1. NAME/ TE INGOA

 - Willingness to change behaviour;

-- Enjoyment and fulfilment.
+- Enjoyment and fulfillment.

 - All interactions and relationships within the Society are conducted for the advancement of the permaculture movement.